Chalarangelo/30-seconds-of-code/content/snippets/js/s/for-loop-early-break.md

 ---
-title: "Tip: Use JavaScript for loops if you need to break out early"
+title: Use JavaScript for loops if you need to break out early
 shortTitle: For loops for early breaking
 type: tip
 language: javascript